kubeedge/kubeedge/docs/components/edge/edged.md

 ## Secret Management

-At edged, Secrets are handled separately.
-For operations like addition, deletion and modifications, there are separate sets of config messages or interfaces.
+In edged, Secrets are handled separately.
+For operations like addition, deletion and modification, there are separate sets of config messages and interfaces.
 Using these interfaces, secrets are updated in cache store.
 The flow diagram below explains the message flow.